sdwlig/material-components-web-components/packages/linear-progress/README.md

       ```polymer serve```

-  > mwc-list is published on [npm](https://www.npmjs.com/package/@material/mwc-list) using JavaScript Modules.
+  > mwc-linear-progress is published on [npm](https://www.npmjs.com/package/@material/mwc-linear-progress) using JavaScript Modules.
   This means it can take advantage of the standard native JavaScript module loader available in all current major browsers.
   >
-  > However, since mwc-list uses npm convention to reference dependencies by name, a light transform to rewrite specifiers to URLs is required to get it to run in the browser.
+  > However, since mwc-linear-progress uses npm convention to reference dependencies by name, a light transform to rewrite specifiers to URLs is required to get it to run in the browser.
 The polymer-cli's development server `polymer serve` automatically handles this transform.

-  Tools like [WebPack](https://webpack.js.org/) and [Rollup](https://rollupjs.org/) can also be used to serve and/or bundle mwc-list.
+  Tools like [WebPack](https://webpack.js.org/) and [Rollup](https://rollupjs.org/) can also be used to serve and/or bundle mwc-linear-progress.

 ## Supported Browsers